Who are we at Dyslexia Scotland?

 Our Board of Directors is responsible for running the charity.
 The Chair of the Board is David Shaw.
-Our Directors are Susie Agnew, Ronnie Davidson, Fiona Dickinson, Mary Evans, Andy Laverty, Peter Lederer, Karen McGill, Jim McGregor and Mike Gibson.
+Our Directors are Susie Agnew, Ronnie Davidson, Mary Evans, Andy Laverty, Peter Lederer, Karen McGill, Jim McGregor, Mike Gibson and Irene Lumsden.

 As of May 2012, we have a team of high profile Ambassadors, notable in various parts of Scottish society, who have signed up to help Dyslexia Scotland raise awareness of the issues faced by people with dyslexia.
 We also have a group of Young Ambassadors who help raise awareness to other young people and teachers.

 Our small staff team runs the charity, led by the Chief Executive Cathy Magee.
 Click here to see all the staff team's contact details.